SaminGroup/Dolezal-Surface-Calcs/README.md

 8. Thermodynamics : this is a purely post-processing step where I generated the stability plot for the different oxygen coverages.
 The python script calculates the Gibbs free energy, scans over T and P, and plots the stability chart.
 This does depend on the helmholtz matrix which is an output from the dynamical.py script

-9. work-function : this holds the VASP INCAR and KPOINTS I used to calculate the work function for the different coverages, each of which has its own directory which holds the data files for that coverage.
+9. Work-Function : this holds the VASP INCAR and KPOINTS I used to calculate the work function for the different coverages, each of which has its own directory which holds the data files for that coverage.
 The locpot.py script I used was found at https://gist.github.com/Ionizing/1ac92f98e8b00a1cf6f16bd57694ff03 and did all the heavy lifting.
 Because it was only a few numbers I did each coverage one-by-one and added them to the file workfuncs.txt by hand as I went. plot-work.py plots the work function versus coverage.
 Unfortunately, the LOCPOT files are very large and I was unable to upload these.